yyfl2zju/CDSF-Net/README.md

 ## Overview

-This folder was extracted from the larger experiment workspace and keeps only the code needed for the main method.

 - `CSFR`: Cross-Scale Feature Refinement for preserving subtle stylistic cues across feature levels
 - `DASF`: Degradation-Adaptive Semantic Fusion for balancing local texture and global semantics
 - `FCB`: forgetting-aware class balancing for long-tailed training